 Another option, if you are purchasing commercial kibble, is to go grain free.
 You can’t go wrong with these two:

-The protein level, however, is 32%, which means it is nutritionally complete and will meet all your dog’s needs.
+The premium high protein content, however, is 32%, which means it is nutritionally complete and will meet all your dog’s needs.

 Taste of the Wild will reduce waste output by about half and they will also be more solid.
 This is great for many reasons but especially if you walk your dog in places where you have to pick it up immediately.
-You’ll also begin to notice your dog strains a lot less, if you had problems with that in the past.
+You’ll also begin to notice your dog needs to strain less, if you had problems with that in the past.

-In addition, you will happy to find out that this food can also reduce the amount of gas that your dog produces.
+You will happy to find out that this food also reduce the amount of gas that your dog produces.

 That’s especially helpful during evening cuddles, right?